 Answering the question “why is bamboo sustainable” is easy because of its many incredible benefits.
 Its fast-growing speed, ability to trap CO2, and lack of needed resources might even inspire you to explore what can you make with bamboo.

 But where can you find bamboo paper to make the switch if it’s not at your local supermarket?
 That’s where we come in.
-Reel Paper delivers bamboo toilet paper and paper towels right to your door and supports your bamboo sustainability goals.
+Reel Paper delivers bamboo toilet paper, bulk toilet paper, and paper towels right to your door and supports your bamboo sustainability goals.
 We also ship on a schedule, so you never have to worry about running out.

 Try Reel Paper today and watch your carbon footprint shrink.